640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-You should see your eye health care professional regularly to help avoid or reduce vision problems.
+It's important to see your eye healthcare professional regularly to help avoid or reduce vision problems.

-Often, people with vision problems wait far too long before getting an eye examination.
+Often, people with vision problems wait far too long before getting an eye exam.
 If you have any change in vision, have it checked out by an eye care professional.
-Only an eye health care professional can identify serious vision problems, like glaucoma or diabetic retinopathy, at a stage early enough to treat.
+Only an eye healthcare professional can identify serious vision problems, like glaucoma or diabetic retinopathy, at a stage early enough to treat.

 These are the main categories of eye professionals:

 Opticians.
 They distribute glasses and do not diagnose eye problems.

 Optometrists.
 These are eye healthcare providers who do eye exams and diagnose eye disease.
 They prescribe glasses and contact lenses and prescribe eye medicines to treat diseases.

 Ophthalmologists.
 These are medical doctors (MDs) who diagnose and treat diseases that affect the eyes.
 And they do surgery.
 These healthcare providers may also provide routine vision care services like prescribing glasses and contact lenses.